 - Public IP: listed below

-- If you need an address block (such as /30) for IPv4 tunnel, it will come out of your address space.
+- If you need an address block (such as /30) for the IPv4 tunnel, it will come out of your address space.

 - This is usually needed for hardware routers, such as Mikrotik.